 However, the magnitude of the decline in any firm's demand curve depends on what its rival firms do.
-If its rivals lower their prices, then the original firm will see a much larger decline in demand than if the rivals keep prices fixed because not only its nominal price but also its relative price will be too high.
+If its rivals lower their prices, then the original firm will see a much larger decline in demand than if the rivals keep prices fixed.
 In moving from partial to general equilibrium, we must decide what assumption to make about the adjustment behavior of other firms.
 Romer looks at the incentive of one firm to adjust its price given that its rivals do not adjust.
-If the single firm decides not to adjust given that its rivals do not adjust.
 If the single firm decides not to adjust given that its rivals do not adjust, then the situation of full non-adjustment (fixed prices) is a Nash equilibrium.
 In game theory, Nash equilibrium is a situation in which each agent is behaving optimally given the behavior of the other agent(s).
 This case qualifies as a Nash equilibrium because (in a two-firm example) firm B chooses not to adjust price given that firm A does not adjust; and firm A chooses not to adjust if firm B does not.